 And that’s all they wanted with me.
 And I said, “What can I do?”
 She says, “Go back to the [agent ] and tell them it’s just not for you.”
 She drew me a map of where I was…And when I walked in [the agent asked], “Well, what happened to you?”
 And I said, “They didn’t want a child.
 They wanted a slave.”

 The orphan trains had detractors.
-In New York, Brace was called a ‘child stealer’ and criticized for ‘shipping them wholesale into the country.’
+In New York, people called Brace a ‘child stealer’ and criticized him for ‘shipping them wholesale into the country.’
 Some of the states where children were sent complained they were placed indiscriminately in poorly supervised foster families.
 Abolitionists described the displays of children as ‘slave auctions.’

-In Boston, they were criticized for turning immigrant Catholic children to Protestants, since children were sent away to mostly Protestant families, their ties to their birth families severed.
+In Boston, they got criticized for turning immigrant Catholic children to Protestants, since children went to mostly Protestant families, their ties to their birth families severed.

 The Rev. George F. Haskins, spokesman for Bishop John B. Fitzpatrick of Boston, accused the Children’s Mission of luring Catholic children onto the trains to turn them into Protestants:

 To aid in the work of perversion … societies were formed to receive Catholic children and provide for them till a number should be collected sufficient to fill a car, when they should be steamed swiftly off to some western state and there sold, body and soul, to farmers and squatters.
 Missionaries, both male and female, were hired to prowl about certain quarters of the city, to talk with children in the streets, like the Manicheans of old, and invite and urge them to leave their friends and homes, picturing to them vistas of abundant food, clothes and money.
 Sunday schools were opened, and teachers employed to waylay children on their path to their own schools and to bribe them into theirs.
 If pastors and teaches sought their missing lambs in these wolves' dens, they found unfriendly policemen at the doors to prevent them entering.